labcodes/rel-events/docs/1-Basic-Usage.md

 Let's break step-by-step what this code means:

 First, you import the Event class from our lib, then instantiate a new event.
-This event receives an object with two required keys: `name` and `manager`.
+This Event receives an object with two required keys: `name` and `manager`.
 While `name` is self-explanatory, `manager` is not.

-For default events, an event manager should have an `initialState` and implement an `onDispatch` method, which will be called whenever the event is dispatched.
+For default Events, an Event Manager should have an `initialState` and implement an `onDispatch` method, which will be called whenever the event is dispatched.
 This is the alternative to the reducer part of the default redux flow.

 We recommend using classes for your EventManagers as well, since we can decouple Events from their managers.